torvalds/linux/Documentation/filesystems/nfs/client-identifier.rst

     then uniqueness cannot be guaranteed unless a domain name is included in the hostname.

-Linux provides two mechanisms to add uniqueness to its "co_ownerid"
+GNU/Linux provides two mechanisms to add uniqueness to its "co_ownerid"
 string:

     nfs.nfs4_unique_id